top of page

 FEAPs:

-1a: Aligns instruction with state-adopted standards at the appropriate level of rigor.
+1a: Aligns instruction with state-adopted standards taking into consideration varying aspects of rigor and complexity.

 1b.
 Sequences lessons and concepts to ensure coherence and required prior knowledge: